google/WebFundamentals/src/content/en/updates/2017/12/device-memory.md

 conditionally respond to requests based on an HTTP header.
 In these cases you can use the JavaScript API to make conditional requests in your JavaScript code.

-The following logic is very similar to the Express route above, except it dynamically determines the script URL in the client-side logic:
+The following logic is similar to the Express route above, except it dynamically determines the script URL in the client-side logic:

 ```
 // Low-memory devices should load the "lite" version of the component.